Expensent

 7. Method 5: Hubdoc (Xero-owned, still works with QBO)

 Surprising fact most people miss: Hubdoc is owned by Xero, not Intuit.
-Xero acquired it in August 2018 and bundles it free with every Xero subscription.
-For QuickBooks users, Hubdoc is still sold as a standalone product at around $12/month per company — it has not been discontinued.
+Xero acquired it on July 31, 2018 and bundles it with Xero subscriptions.
+For QuickBooks users, Hubdoc is still sold as a standalone product at $12 USD/month after a 30-day free trial — it has not been discontinued.
+You can confirm that on Hubdoc's pricing page and its QuickBooks integration page.

 For QBO users, Hubdoc publishes each captured document to QuickBooks Online as a bill or expense with the source PDF attached.
 It does not support QuickBooks Desktop.